whataname/AdMasterIntro/env.md

 So what you need is just, like

 * Fast cursor movements
-* Skills and tricks of editing, like cut, copy, paste, insert.
+* Skills and tricks of editing, like select, cut, copy, paste, insert.

 Learn done.